-- 1. Click Shield Region tab to enter the shield region configuration interface. - 2.
-Click Draw Area.
+- 1. Click Shield Region tab to enter the shield region configuration interface. - Click Draw Area.
 Draw area by left click four end-points in the live view window, and right click to finish the area drawing.

-- Click Delete to delete the drawn areas.

-- If the live view is stopped, there is no way to draw the shield regions.
+- Click Delete to delete the drawn areas. - If the live view is stopped, there is no way to draw the shield regions.

-- 3. Click Save to save the settings.